awslabs/aws-jwt-verify/README.md

 ### Trusting multiple Application Load Balancers

-If you want to allow JWTs from multiple Application Load Balancers, provide an array with these Application Load Balancers configuration upon creating the verifier:
+If you want to allow JWTs from multiple Application Load Balancers with different issuers, provide an array of configuration objects upon creating the verifier (each distinct issuer must be represented in a separate configuration object):

 ```typescript
 import { AlbJwtVerifier } from "aws-jwt-verify";